Evan1989/pialert/README.md

 ___

-# Requirements for SAP PI/PO
+# 🚧 Requirements for SAP PI/PO
-1. Network access from SAP PI/PO to PiAlert (HTTP/HTTPS)
+1. ⚠️Network access from SAP PI/PO to PiAlert (HTTP/HTTPS)
-2. Alert rule to generate alerts (CBMA) for all systems for the selected consumer.
+2. Alert Rule to generate alerts (CBMA): add all Communication Components and choose name of new Consumer.
-3. First ICO to send json messages generated in CBMA as configured from above:
+3. Create ICO to send json messages generated in CBMA as configured from above:
-   1. JMS -> REST
+   1. JMS Sender (read queue for created Consumer) → Without mappings → REST Receiver
-   2. Without mappings
-   3. Target End-point /src/api/cbma_alert_input.php
+   2. End-point /src/api/cbma_alert_input.php
+4. _(optional)_ Create ICO to check network problems between PiAlert and SAP PI/PO:
+   1. REST polling (every 5 minutes) → Dynamic Receiver Determination (ignore option) → Any Receiver (never called)
+   2. End-point /src/api/network_check.php?system=_SAP_PI_system_name_
-4. Second ICO, which will be every 5 minutes call address /src/api/network_check.php?system=<SAP PI system name>.
-If there is no call, then PiAlert will notify the support team on Dashboard page) about network problems.
+   4. If there is no call, then PiAlert will notify the support team on Dashboard page.